paulchyz/OCI_Streaming_Pipeline/README.md

 	\
 	Then, click `Create`.
 4. Click on the `Developer tools` icon on the upper right-hand side of the page, and then click `Cloud Shell`.
 This will open a command-line interface (CLI) environment from which we will programmatically configure and deploy a serverless instance of OCI Functions, called a Function.
 The subsequent steps will walk you through how to configure and deploy your Function using the Cloud Shell CLI.
 5. Select the `context` object, which is named according to the region in which you are operating.
-Use the `region identifier` value you selected when configuring your Terraform stack.
+Use the `region identifier` value you selected in the `Custom Region` field when configuring your Terraform stack.
 	\
 	\
 	Note that in the example provided below, `us-ashburn-1` is the value provided as the `region identifier` used to represent the `US East (Ashburn)` region.
 Replace this with the correct value based on your selection when you deployed the Stack.